Press

 By Jonathan Young, former Editor-in-Chief of The Field

 Jonathan Young was Editor-in-Chief of The Field for nearly three decades.
-His piece in the October August 2025 Field & Country issue of Quest Magazine covers the Rural Maps commission at Amistad Ranch, Florida, and the broader tradition of bespoke estate and ranch mapping.
-Amistad Ranch is a 4,500-acre Florida sporting estate managed by Roy Green, formerly Sporting Manager of Buccleuch Estates.
-The map measures 9ft × 5ft.
+His piece in the Field & Country issue of Quest covers the Rural Maps commission at Amistad Ranch, the 4,500-acre Florida sporting estate managed by Roy Green, formerly of Buccleuch Estates, and the broader tradition of bespoke estate and ranch mapping.

 Read the article in Quest Magazine Online issue